Quantum reinforcement learning in continuous action space: Concluding discussion

-\textit{Concluding discussion} -- In this work, we have proposed an alternative QRL framework that can solve both CAS and DAS reinforcement learning tasks.
-For CAS tasks, a quantum DDPG algorithm is proposed, which encodes the environment state into the quantum state amplitude to avoid the dimensionality disaster due to discretization.
-Classical simulation demonstrates that for low dimensional quantum systems, our QRL method can work effectively to solve quantum control problems such as the eigenstate preparation and the state generation.
-We have also analyzed the gate complexity of our proposal for a single RL iteration and find that the efficiency of our method depends on whether the QNNs, or VQCs in particular, can be implemented with an efficient gate complexity $\text {poly}(\log N)$, which will be the focus for future work.
+In this work, inspired by the classical DDPG algorithm, we have proposed a quantum DDPG algorithm that can solve both CAS and DAS reinforcement learning problems.
+For CAS tasks, our quantum DDPG algorithm encodes the environment state into the quantum state amplitude to avoid the dimensionality disaster due to discretization.
+As a useful application, our method can be used to solve the state generation problem.
+A distinguishing feature of our method is that, for each target state, it only requires a one-shot optimization to construct the QRL model that is able to efficiently output the desired control sequence driving the initial state to the target state.
+In comparison, in conventional quantum control methods, different optimizations are required for each different target state.
+Simulation results for one-qubit and two-qubit quantum systems demonstrate that, our QRL method can be used for any given state generation and eigenstate preparation for a given Hamiltonian.
+We have also analyzed the complexity of our proposal in terms of the QNN circuit complexity and the measurement complexity.